adamlabrash/Narcotic-Bot/README.md

 While this project is completely legal, I do not hold responsibility for how others may use this software.

 Future implementations:
-    - Extract products from additional marketplaces
+* Extract products from additional marketplaces
-    - NLP and advanced analysis based on title and descriptions
+* NLP and advanced analysis based on title and descriptions
-    - Web-hosted dashboard
+* Web-hosted dashboard
-    - Create seperate dataset of vendors
+* Seperate dataset of vendors